luanfaraujo/price-tracker-en/README.md

 # Automated E-Commerce Price Tracker
-An independent project designed to automate daily price monitoring of products from the KaBuM! e-commerce website.
+An independent project designed to automate daily price monitoring of products from the following e-commerce websites: KaBuM!, Mercado Livre.
 Built using Python, SQLite, and Windows Task Scheduler to eliminate manual price checking and enable data-driven purchasing decisions.

 _Se preferir a versão em Português deste projeto, [clique aqui](https://github.com/luanfaraujo/price-tracker-ptbr)._

 ---

 ## Overview
 This project demonstrates how web scraping and database automation can solve real-world problems.
-The system automatically collects product pricing data daily from KaBuM! (a Brazilian e-commerce site), stores it in a normalized SQLite database, and maintains historical records for trend analysis.
+The system automatically collects product pricing data daily from the following e-commerce websites: KaBuM!, Mercado Livre, stores it in a normalized SQLite database, and maintains historical records for trend analysis.

-Although currently focused on a single retailer, the architecture is designed to be extensible to additional sites.
+Currently supports KaBuM! and Mercado Livre, with architecture designed to be extensible to additional retailers.
 The core techniques - web scraping, database design, and automation - apply broadly to competitive intelligence, market research, and price monitoring scenarios across industries.

 ---

 ## Objectives
-- Automate daily collection of product prices from KaBuM! e-commerce website.
+- Automate daily collection of product prices from e-commerce websites.
 - Store historical pricing data in a structured, queryable database.
 - Bypass anti-bot detection systems using proper HTTP headers.
 - Enable automated execution without manual intervention.